ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 We should dive back into the code where we actually add goals
 because that is where we set our IDs.

+So this is how we can use the **breakpoints** to step for our codes step by step
+and inspect values stored in variables and so on
+to find out why something behaves the way it does behave.

+**Breakpoints** are another useful tool for analyzing our code, for understanding it, and for finding and fixing errors

+## Debugging using Breakpoints